Last updated: October 9, 2025

 docker ps -a

-This command prints a list of running containers.
-You’ll see their IDs, used images, start commands, how long the containers have been running, and many other variables.
+This command prints a list of the running containers.
+You’ll see information about the containers, including their IDs, used images, start commands, the duration they’ve been running, and many other variables.

 CONTAINER ID IMAGE COMMAND CREATED STATUS